meerk40t/svgelements/README.md

 The Path element of this project is based in part on the `regebro/svg.path` ( https://github.com/regebro/svg.path ) project.
 It is also may be based, in part, on some elements of `mathandy/svgpathtools` ( https://github.com/mathandy/svgpathtools ).

-The Zingl-Bresenham plotting algorithms are from Alois Zingl's "The Beauty of Bresenham's Algorithm" ( http://members.chello.at/easyfilter/bresenham.html ).
-They are all MIT Licensed and this library is also MIT licensed.
-In the case of Zingl's work this isn't explicit from his website, however from personal correspondence "'Free and open source' means you can do anything with it like the MIT licence[sic]."